The Securities Litigation Review: SEC Enforcement: A Practical Guide for Private Equity Fund Mangers

 The SEC also charged ECP Manager LP for continuing to factor in capital committed to worthless assets when calculating management fees, and thereby overcharging its fund investors by approximately US$102,304.21 The fund's documents allegedly based management fees on capital contributions, but required amounts attributable to worthless assets to be excluded from fee calculations.
-ECP allegedly included approximately US$3.4 million in capital contributions in fee calculations for a 12-month period, which should have been excluded because they were invested in assets that were written down to zero, and later expired as worthless.
+ECP allegedly included approximately US$3.4 million in capital contributions in fee calculations for a 12-month period that should have been excluded because they were invested in assets that were written down to zero, and later expired as worthless.
 ECP agreed to settle these allegations for disgorgement and prejudgment interest of US$122,656 and a civil penalty of US$75,000.

 The SEC's focus on valuation extends to other alternative asset classes, which can be instructive for the private equity industry.
-For example, in its 2019 Enforcement Report, the SEC highlighted as noteworthy a case against Deer Park Road Management Company LP, an adviser with over US$2.5 billion assets under management focused on residential mortgage-backed securities.22 In that case, the SEC alleged, inter alia, that Deer Park failed to adopt policies reasonably designed to fairly value its funds' assets in light of conflicts arising from Deer Park's traders' relationship with pricing vendors, use of valuation models and discretion to determine the fair value assessment of a portion of the positions they managed.
+For example, in its 2019 Enforcement Report, the SEC highlighted as noteworthy a case against Deer Park Road Management Company LP, an adviser with over US$2.5 billion in assets under management focused on residential mortgage-backed securities.23 In that case, the SEC alleged, inter alia, that Deer Park failed to adopt policies reasonably designed to fairly value its funds' assets in light of conflicts arising from Deer Park's traders' relationship with pricing vendors, use of valuation models and discretion to determine the fair value assessment of a portion of the positions they managed.
 Deer Park also allegedly failed to implement its existing valuation policy.
 There were no allegations that any assets were actually valued inaccurately or resulted in excessive management fees.
 Rather, the SEC alleged that Deer Park failed to guard against the risk that traders were improperly influencing valuations with reasonably designed compliance controls.
 To settle these allegations, Deer Park agreed to engage an independent compliance consultant, and to pay a civil penalty of US$5 million.

-Another example comes from the SEC's settlement with Michael Devlin, former managing partner and CCO of Pharos Capital Group, LLC (Pharos).24 Devlin allegedly arranged for a Pharos-managed fund to purchase notes from an entity owned by a subsidiary of one of the fund's portfolio companies, and for that subsidiary to use a portion of the proceeds to purchase Devlin's personal interest in the entity issuing the notes.
+Another example comes from the SEC's settlement with Michael Devlin, former managing partner and CCO of Pharos Capital Group, LLC (Pharos).29 Devlin allegedly arranged for a Pharos-managed fund to purchase notes from an entity owned by a subsidiary of one of the fund's portfolio companies, and for that subsidiary to use a portion of the proceeds to purchase Devlin's personal interest in the entity issuing the notes.
 Although the fund ultimately did not lose money on the notes, Pharos failed to disclose this conflict.
 To settle these allegations, Devlin personally agreed to pay a civil penalty of US$80,000.
 In addition, he was barred from the securities industry for at least one year, and indefinitely barred from re-entering the industry in a compliance capacity.

 v Undisclosed relationships with third parties